コンテンツにスキップ

 (Kawaguchi)

-The facility has a theater with a capacity of 44 people on the first floor, a studio with mirrors and a lesson bar on the second floor, and accommodation with 20 beds on the third floor.
+The facility has a theater with a capacity of 44 people on the first floor, a studio with mirrors and a practice bar on the second floor, and accommodation for 20 beds on the third floor.

 IMG_6705_th

-Theater on the first floor.
-It features variable seating, a stage, and a high ceiling of over 4 meters.
+The theater on the first floor features adjustable seating and a stage, and a ceiling that is over 4 meters high.

 (Kawaguchi)

-Wakaba Town is a very attractive town.
-It is home to people from many different countries, and one of its characteristics is that it is especially comfortable for visitors from other countries.
+Wakabacho is a very attractive town.
+People from many different countries live here, and one of its characteristics is that it is particularly welcoming to foreign visitors.

 IMG_6705_th

-Studio on the second floor.
-It is suitable for rehearsals as it has the same space as the stage on the first floor.
-You can also use the dressing room during the performance.
+The studio on the second floor.
+It is as spacious as the stage on the first floor, making it ideal for rehearsals.
+It can also be used as a dressing room during performances.

 -Please tell us about this event.